altexdim/sourcemod-plugin-gungame/README.txt

 		* Fixed money remove on player kill.
 		* Colorized winner message.
 		+ Added sounds on last/nade level.
+		* Colorized nick names in chat by red/blue color.
+		* Fixed levels freezing on warmup if warmupreset is set.
+		* Fixed not to give weapon on warmup if warmupknifeonly is set in turbo mode.
+		* Fixed automatic switching to new given weapon in turbo mode.
+		* Fixed mp_chattime time.
+		+ Added "!score" button to "!level" panel.

 	Unofficial_6 1.0.0.1.4:
 		* Reverted changes about warmup.
 Need more think about.